Study smarter with Fiveable

 Color and symbols are your primary visual vocabulary for representing geographic phenomena.
 These choices carry inherent meaning and must align with user expectations and data characteristics.

 These principles address the fundamental challenge of representing a 3D world on 2D surfaces.
-Every projection involves tradeoffs, and understanding these tradeoffs is essential for appropriate map selection.
+Every projection involves tradeoffs, and understanding those tradeoffs is essential for appropriate map selection.

 How you classify and display data fundamentally shapes what patterns users perceive.
-Classification choices can reveal or obscure geographic patterns—this is where cartographic ethics meets technical skill.
+Classification choices can reveal or obscure geographic patterns, which is where cartographic ethics meets technical skill.

-Compare: Choropleth vs. proportional symbol mapping—both visualize quantitative data, but choropleths work for area-based phenomena (population density) while proportional symbols suit point-based counts (city populations).
-Using choropleth for raw counts creates the "big polygon" problem where larger areas appear more significant regardless of actual values.
+Compare: Choropleth vs. proportional symbol mapping: both visualize quantitative data, but choropleths work for area-based phenomena (population density) while proportional symbols suit point-based counts (city populations).
+Using choropleth for raw counts creates the "big polygon" problem" where larger areas appear more significant regardless of actual values.
+This is one of the most common cartographic errors.

 | Concept | Best Examples |